 Vinyl planks and laminate each have their benefits and drawbacks.
 They are both also a cost-efficient alternative to hardwood and other types of flooring.

 Laminate has a more realistic appearance.
 It comes in many styles and colors to perfectly complement any home.
-It is extremely durable.
-It will retain its beauty for many years when properly maintained.
-Overall, consumers will find it’s the superior choice for most rooms.
+It is durable and will retain its beauty for many years when properly maintained.